fcatools/contexts/README.md

 The two example contexts are also described in [this YAML file](contexts.yaml).

-Further ideas for contexts:
-- More contexts can be found in the [ConExp-CLJ repository](https://github.com/tomhanika/conexp-clj/tree/dev/testing-data) and on [Uta Priss' page](https://upriss.github.io/fca/examples.html).
+More contexts can be found in the [ConExp-CLJ repository](https://github.com/tomhanika/conexp-clj/tree/dev/testing-data) and on [Uta Priss' page](https://upriss.github.io/fca/examples.html).
-- Fahrzeuge/Getriebe (aus Schlag nach!)
-- Gewässer (aus dem FCA-Buch)
-- Fuchs-Gewürzplaner

 ## How to use the contexts